Skip to main content

 Despite Buddhism's wariness toward shamanic practices, there seems to have emerged a full-fledged tradition of shamanic mediation (if not more than one) in connection with Vajrayana Buddhism in Tibet, China, and Japan.
 In Japan, one such tradition is known as Shugendo ("the way [dol of mastering [shu] extraordinary religious power [gen]").
 Outside of Vajrayana, whether a full-fledged tradition of Buddhist shamanic practice can be found or not, this author does not know well enough to say, although, as mentioned in Chapter 7, there are cases in Southeast Asia of apparently syncretic fusions of indigenous shamanic practices and Theravada Buddhist understandings.
 In Christianity, apart from the first few centuries of the Church, there does not seem to have existed a tradition of shamanic mediation as such-though there may be found numerous references at random to shamanic phenomena1-until the emergence of Pentecostalism and the Charismatic Movement in the twentieth century.
 The tradition of practice that has emerged in connection with these movements has been relatively slow and haphazard in formation, perhaps out of fear of domesticating what is taken to be the essentially intractable power and charisma of the Holy Spirit.

-This page titled 13: The Way of Shamanic Mediation is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Dale Cannon (Independent) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 13: The Way of Shamanic Mediation is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Dale Cannon (Independent) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?